boa-dev/criterion-compare-action/README.md

           cwd: "subDirectory (optional)"
           # Optional.
 Compare only this benchmark target
           benchName: "example-bench-target"
           # Optional.
+Disable the default features of a crate
+          noDefaultFeatures: true
+          # Optional.
 Features activated in the benchmark
           features: "async,tokio-support"
           # Needed.
 The name of the branch to compare with.
 This default uses the branch which is being pulled against